-The Advanced menu ("Hardware Health Configuration" submenu) of the BIOS will display the current speed of the cooling fans.
+The Advanced menu of the BIOS will display the current speed of the cooling fans.
 Refer to chapter 3 for more information.

-Chassis Intrusion Connector
+Chassis Instrusion Connector

 The board supports the chassis intrusion detection function.
 Connect the chassis intrusion sensor cable from the chassis to this connector.
 When the system's power is on and a chassis intrusion occurred, an alarm will sound.
 When the system's power is off and a chassis intrusion occurred, the alarm will sound only when the system restarts.